wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### O'Reilly

 <a target="_blank" href="https://learning.oreilly.com/videos/certified-kubernetes-application/">
-7h video class over 3 days live course</a> by Sander van Vugt, who, as a Linux expert, provides in-depth CentOS install advice (including SELinux) and <a target="_blank" href="https://github.com/sandervanvugt/ckad">files</a> available nowhere else.
-His diagrams are on a lightboard.
+7h video class over 3 days live course</a> by <a target="_blank" href="https://www.linkedin.com/in/sandervanvugt/">Sander van Vugt</a>, who, as a Linux expert, provides in-depth CentOS install advice (including SELinux) and <a target="_blank" href="https://github.com/sandervanvugt/ckad">files</a> available nowhere else.
+His diagrams are on a lightboard. <!-- mail@sandervanvugt.nl -->

 BLAH: O'Reilly's videos are annoying because you have to move the sound up on every new chapter.